-SCOTCAT Credits: 60 SCQF Level 11 Semester: Whole Year Planned timetable: To be arranged.
+SCOTCAT Credits: 60 SCQF Level 11 Semester Full Year

+Academic year: 2018/9

+Planned timetable: To be arranged.

 This module provides students with the opportunity to undertake an in-depth investigation of a topic relevant and appropriate to the MSc.
 The dissertation takes the form of a substantially extended theoretical, analytical or empirical essay.
 The word limit for the dissertation is 15,000.
 The lecture part of the module will train students' skills in framing a research hypothesis, conducting bibliographic research, writing a literature survey, and structuring a research paper.

-Programme module type: Compulsory for MSc in Finance.
-Learning and teaching methods and delivery: Weekly contact: 5 lectures.
+Learning and teaching methods of delivery: Weekly contact : 5 lectures.
 Preparatory meeting and at least one supervisory meeting per month during the research period.
-Assessment pattern: Coursework (Dissertation) = 100% Module coordinator: Dr S Braun
+Assessment pattern: Coursework (Dissertation) = 100% Re-assessment pattern: No Re-Assessment Available Module teaching staff: Dr T Barsbai